ljmukdev/autorestock-microservices-frontend/README.md

-# StockPilot - Microservice Architecture
+# AutoRestock - Microservice Architecture

 A comprehensive inventory management system built with a microservice architecture, designed for reselling and e-commerce operations.

 ## 🏗️ Architecture Overview

-StockPilot is built as a collection of microservices, each handling specific business domains:
+AutoRestock is built as a collection of microservices, each handling specific business domains:

 ### Core Services
 - **Purchases Service** - Manage purchase records and inventory intake